ministryofjustice/court-case-service/doc/adr/0005-guiding-principles.md

 ## Consequences

 In practice this means that points 2 and 3 apply to everything under `/offenders`.
-To cement this distinction we should aim over time to separate out these two APIs in the documentation and where appropriate in the codebase.
+To cement this distinction we should aim over time to separate out these two APIs in the documentation by applying Swagger tags of 'General purpose' or 'prepare-a-case'.

 As it stands there are known exceptions to principle 2 where multiple API calls are made on a given page on `prepare-a-case` (e.g. at the time of writing convictions and sentences) which we should also aim to resolve where possible.